AN OPEN LETTER

 How do I get involved?

-Join us in calling for AI regulatory certainty in
+Join us in calling for AI regulatory certainty in the European Union.

 By submitting this form, you acknowledge that any information you provide will be processed in accordance with our Privacy Policy, and that you are submitting your information to Meta for the purposes of this campaign.